-The term putty is very common when it comes to home painting.
-Wall putty is a white powdered material which is used to give smooth base to walls.
-It is mainly used for filling cracks and levelling surface and offers smooth finish on the walls.
+The term putty is very common for Environmentally Safe Natural Paint when it comes to home painting.
+Wall putty is a white powdered material which is used to give a smooth base to walls.
+It is mainly used for filling cracks and leveling surfaces and offers a smooth finish on the walls.
 Putty is applied on walls and ceiling before applying primer and paint.

-Primer is a layer of coating that is applied to materials that has to be painted.
+Primer is a layer of coating that is applied to materials that have to be painted.
 The essential reason to apply primer to walls is to add years to its quality.

 Primers are used for the following purpose: